PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Minion/Wraith/README.md

 <img src="https://github.com/user-attachments/assets/73c2a4fe-1e16-45b1-a93c-333532fec7ca" alt="wraith_evil" width="300" height="300">

-> If no Outsiders live, tongiht, choose 2 Townsfolk: they are poisoned. [-1 to +1 Outsider]
+> If no Outsiders live, tongiht, choose 2 players: they are poisoned. [-1 to +1 Outsider]

 *You will not see the light of day.*

 ### **The Wraith hunts down those who don't belong to awaken.**
-- If the Wight chooses a player that isn't a Townsfolk, they choose again until 2 Townsfolk have been chosen.
+- When there are no Outsiders alive, the Wraith wakes and chooses 2 players to be poisoned.
 - If there are no Outsiders in play, the Wight wakes on the first night.
 - The Wight can add or remove 1 Outsider, but doesn't have to.